OLIMEX/Arduino_configurations/AVR/README.md

 Log:

+2.0.1 - 2019/03/22
+Updated MOD-LED8x8 matrix library.
+Added functions for drawing a line and reading the value of the LEDs.
+Added example for reading the whole matrix.

 2.0.0 - 2019/01/10
 This version is recommended with Arduino 1.8.8 or newer due to some issues with the new compiler on older versions: https://github.com/arduino/Arduino/issues/7949.
 Updated AVR-GCC compiler (5.4.0-atmel3.6.1-arduino2) and AVRdude uploader (6.3.0-arduino14) with the latest for the moment.